alejandraluaces/TIY_Application/source/alejandra-plus-tiy.md

 I think it's safe to say we share a lot of the same values:

 ### Education
+Lao Tsu once said:

-> "Whoever is stiff and inflexible is a disciple of death.
+> &#8220;Whoever is stiff and inflexible is a disciple of death.
 Whoever is soft and yielding is a disciple of life.
 The hard and stiff will be broken.
-The soft and supple will prevail."
+The soft and supple will prevail.&#8221;

 I have what I think of as being an "amateur's mindset".
 I learn something new every day, and welcome new knowledge.
 Committing to the journey of learning is the key to vitality.
 An expert's mentality makes you inflexible; resistant to new knowledge or new ways of thinking.